[UPDATE 2/13/19}: More gun control legislation introduced…Universal Background Checks

 Feinstein’s Assault Weapons Ban exempts more than 2,200 firearms by name and it includes a grandfather clause that exempts all current owners (those that owned prior to the bill taking effect) of the banned firearms/magazines.
-Without seeing the actual language of the bill, it is still unclear whether the stocks/pistol braces will be allowed.

 Also, it is very common that FFLs are exempted from these provisions.
 This is because they have been for all prior bans.
 If you’re thinking about getting your FFL, you should start this week so that you can have it in time.

 What You Can Do About the AWB 2019

 First and foremost, be an advocate against gun control.
 Call and write your representatives explaining how this ban won’t accomplish what it intends to and it will only infringe on the rights of law-abiding citizens.